 Use the If and then approach for salary negotiations, take a look at the script on the video with an example.

 Take your time to rethink an offer, never accept a verbal on-the-spot offer, ask them to send emails with all the details for further review.
 Ask if the offer is negotiable.

-Thank them for the offer and use the right approach to go back for a counteroffer, either by providing the range or asking them to revisit certain section of the total compensation package
+Thank them for the offer and use the right approach to go back for a counteroffer, either by providing the range or asking them to revisit certain sections of the total compensation package

 Having multiple offers helps you to ease the counteroffer and give a sense of urgency for employers to either match or beat the offer